 Characteristics of High Porosity Hair

-Do not determine that the porosity of your hair resembles anyone else’s simply because you both have a similar curl pattern.
+Do not determine that your hair’s porosity resembles anyone else’s simply because you both have a similar curl pattern.
 Just because you and another person have a similar curl pattern doesn’t mean you have the same hair porosity.
 Even if your hair textures look alike, porosity can differ between individuals.

 You may have high porosity hair if you observe the following characteristics: